Long-billed dowitcher

-The Long-billed dowitcher is nearly identical in appearance to the Short-billed dowitcher and was only recognized as a separate species in 1950 by Pitelka.
-Between the two, the best distinguishing field mark is their flight call, especially in winter where both species are even more difficult to tell apart.
-However, the two species differ ecologically in a few ways, starting with habitat and breeding location.
-Short-billeds prefer salt-water and breed primarily in southern Alaska and Yukon, as well as central Canada and the Maritime provinces, while Long-billeds generally prefer freshwater and breed mainly from western and northern Alaska to eastern Siberia before migrating as far south as Mexico for the winter.
+The long-billed dowitcher is similar in appearance to the short-billed dowitcher and was only recognized as a separate species in 1950.
+Between the two, the best distinguishing field mark is their flight call, especially in winter, when the two species' plumage can be nearly identical.
+However, the two species differ ecologically in their habitat preferences and breeding locations.
+Long-billed dowitchers generally prefer freshwater habitats, and breed in northern Alaska and Siberia; their short-billed counterparts favor saltwater habitats and breed farther east, from southern Alaska across Canada to the maritime provinces.

 Taxonomy

-The Long-billed dowitcher is a bird in the order Charadriiformes, which includes shorebirds, gulls, and alcids.
+The long-billed dowitcher is a bird in the order Charadriiformes, which includes shorebirds, gulls, and alcids.
 It is part of the Scolopacidae family, and it belongs to the Scolopacinae subfamily along with snipes and woodcocks.
-Its genus Limnodromus includes only two other species; the Short-billed dowitcher and the Asian dowitcher.
+Its genus Limnodromus includes only two other species; the short-billed dowitcher and the Asian dowitcher.

 The long-billed dowitcher was first described by Thomas Say in 1823 under the name Limnodromus scolopacea.
 The taxonomy of the long-billed and short-billed dowitcher has presented difficulties in part due to the variability of the short-billed dowitcher.

 For around 100 years the long-billed dowitcher and short-billed dowitcher were recognized as two distinct species.
 By 1927 the long-billed dowitcher was made a sub-species of the short-billed dowitcher, as the western form, due to bird observations which were similar to both species linking the two geographically.
 It was not until Frank Pitelka published his monograph, in 1950, that the two dowitcher species were once again accepted as being two distinct species.
 Further research has shown that the two species are estimated to have diverged genetically more than four million years ago.